pingcap/community/incubator/README.md

 #### Get approval from PMC (Project Management Committee)

 Once 2 PMC Members approve, features will enter incubation.
-PMC will express their approval by replying “LGTM (look good to me)” to the proposal issue.
+PMC will express their approval by replying "LGTM (look good to me)" to the proposal issue.

 #### Recruit team members